 Upon completion of general secondary education, students sit for the General Certificate of Secondary Education (GCSE).
 These examinations are national and externally administered.
 Students who do not wish to pursue higher education can choose to prepare

 for employment by studying for the National Vocational Qualifications (NVQs).
 These awards are based on national occupational standards and can also be pursued by those already in the workforce.

 Students who want to enter a university must continue into the 2-year Sixth Form.
 At the end of this period, students may sit for the General Certificate of Education Advanced Level (GCE “A” level) examination.
 However, students may also,

 after one year, elect to take the General Certificate of Education Advanced Subsidiary examination (GCE “AS” level).
-Previously, AS levels led to A levels and represented the first have of a sequence.
+Previously, AS levels led to A levels and represented the first half of a sequence.
 However, they are being decoupled.